 There’s a positive side to this—being confined indoors is just the impetus I need to fulfill one of my New Year’s intentions, which is to get our blog caught up so that we’re posting from our actual location.

-So let’s return to Sanibel Island, where for eight days in mid-December, we walked barefoot on the beach, played in the surf, and biked miles every day in sandals, shorts (Eric), and skirts (me).
+So let’s return to Sanibel Island, where for eight days in mid-December, we walked barefoot on the beach, played in the surf, and biked miles every day.

-Sanibel is lovely.
-We first visited the island about 12 years ago for a couple of days, and promised ourselves that we would return.
+We first visited Sanibel about 12 years ago for a couple of days and promised ourselves that we would return.
 And so we did, this time with our trailer in tow, staying right smack in the middle of town at Periwinkle Park.
 It is the only place to camp on Sanibel.
-Given the demographics of Sanibel (the average home price is $600,000—and that’s for a condominium) it’s amazing that this park exists at all.
+Given the demographics of Sanibel (the average home price is $600,000, and that’s for a condominium) it’s amazing that this park exists at all.

 About half of Periwinkle Park is an assortment of trailers/park models with permanent residents; the rest of the park is set aside for travelers.
 There’s also a large contingent of tropical birds (mostly rescues) that reside in the center of the park, with morning bird shows offered several times a week.
 It’s virtually impossible to get a site at Periwinkle Park from the last week in December until the first of April.
 But the middle of December is the perfect time to visit—there are few tourists, the beaches and town and bike paths are uncrowded, and the town is decked with thousands of lights and decorations for Christmas.
 It’s festive and fun.